-Region: Overview of hydropower dams in SEE – distribution, trends and availability of monitoring data on the example of the Danube multinational catchment area22.
-January 2020. / SEE Energy News
+Region: Overview of hydropower dams in SEE – distribution, trends and availability of monitoring data on the example of the Danube multinational catchment area, SEE Energy News

 We are bearing witness to a boom in the construction of hydropower plants (HPPs) in South East Europe (SEE), which has not even spared the protected areas.
 As this region includes global freshwater biodiversity points, it is expected that this boom will result in a stronger biodiversity impact compared to other regions.
 A more detailed assessment of environmental risks arising from the construction of HPPs should rely on the existence of nearby hydrological and biological monitoring stations.